aserebryakov/aserebryakov.github.io/_posts/2024-08-08-analysing-race-conditions-with-uml.markdown

 Thread2 ->> Counter : store
 ```

-We can clearly see that there is a case when the same value is read by two
+We can clearly see that there is a case where the same value is read by two
-threads and each one increments the same value before storing.
+threads, and each one increments the same value before storing it.

-Here I represented only one case just for example, but all cases should be
+I've represented only one case here as an example, but all possible cases
-analyzed when you're designing software.
+should be analyzed when designing software.

 ## Conclusion

-As you can see, the "unrolling" is a very straight forward that can be easily
+As you can see, the "unrolling" is very straightforward, easily implemented,
-implemented and doesn't require special skills.
+and doesn't require special skills.

-> We can save hours of design time by spending months fixing the implementation
+> We can save hours of design time and spend months fixing the implementation.

-Yes, it may be time consuming, but the profit of making it on design stages is
+Yes, it may be time-consuming, but the benefit of addressing it during the
-in the time that will not be spent on trying to debug inconsistant behavior and
+design stage is the time saved by not having to debug inconsistent behavior
-and cost of reliable solution implementation.
+later and the reduced cost of implementing a reliable solution.

 ## Happy Designing!